Quick links and details

 panel sessions on effective dissemination and future direction.

-Community members are invited to present a poster presentation.
-The nature of the work presented can be a research study, field work, or public health practice and implementation showcase.
-Selected presenters are included in the pre-congress guest list, and there is no charge in participating.
-Participants are to arrange and pay their own travel and hotel reservations.
-Funding support towards travel and accommodation costs will be given to 5 high-scoring submissions.
+Community members were invited to present a poster presentation.
+The nature of the work showcased will span from a research study, field work, or public health practice and implementation.
+This pre-congress session will be the first full rollout of the #betterposter design.
+Funding support towards travel and accommodation costs were given to 5 high-scoring submissions.
+List of awardee available here.
 Timeline below:

 Mar 29, 2019: Deadline to complete submission form - which includes general info, resume, 100-word statement on the relevance and significance of this work, 100-word methodology detail, and a 300-word abstract.
 One person (presenter) can only submit one abstract.
 No multiple submissions allowed.
 Late submissions may be considered for the poster presentation session on a space-available basis.

 1 best overall submission score

 1 best submission score (advanced researcher / practitioner)

 3 best submission scores (early career* researcher / practitioner)

 *individuals whose level of experience post-bachelors degree is below the median of all submissions

 May 15, 2019: Deadline to confirm participation to the pre-congress session.
 Submissions on the waitlist will be invited to join as space become available

 June 14, 2019: Poster file due.
 The poster will be printed in-house at no charge to you and will be prepared at the pre-congress in Basel

 July 13, 2019: Presentation of poster # 1-20